 Physicians

-CERT – Coronary Event Risk Test (brand name Hertta) is a new study to assess the patient’s risk for myocardial infarction and, in particular, cardiac death.
+CERT – Coronary Event Risk Test (brand name Hertta) is a new test to assess the patient’s risk for adverse cardiovascular events.
 Also Hertta-test measures the risk of type 2 diabetes onset.

 CERT is a blood sample based diagnostic method to measure the risk of severe infarction or cardiac death, and risk of type 2 diabetes.
 The test is based on quantification of certain ceramide lipid molecules.